 Master's Degree: The M.S. degree requires completing designated course work and conducting a focused research project.
-Students must successfully complete a minimum of 42 units of course work beyond the bachelor's degree, as listed under "Core Requirement" and "Elective Requirement" above.
+Students must successfully complete a minimum of 42 units of course work beyond the bachelor's degree (see Section V).
 A maximum of eight M.S. research units (i.e., BME296) may be applied toward the 42-unit requirement.
 If you were a UCI BME undergraduate student, you most likely took some core classes with graduate students.
 As a master's student, you have the option to substitute other courses for the coursework you have already completed, with the permission (email is sufficient) of the graduate advisor and only if you received a grade of B+ or better in these core courses.
 However, you will still need to complete 42 units for your M.S. degree.
 If you took an elective course as an undergraduate, you are not eligible to take the graduate equivalent and receive course credit (i.e., BME 136/BME 236 Engineering Optics for Biomedical Applications).
 Master's students are encouraged to stay in one lab to focus on their thesis research and are not required to rotate.

 In addition, students must select a thesis advisor and complete an original research investigation including a written thesis.
+During their research project, students are expected to enroll in at least 12 research units per quarter.
+In addition, master's students are advised to attend the BME seminar series during their second year.
 A thesis project may be conducted during an internship in the local biomedical industry.
 Feel welcome to contact the Graduate Advisor to learn more about this option.